 The bright butterfly weed attracts a host of pollinators with its neon orange color and rich nectar stores, including swallowtail butterflies, bees, hummingbirds, and moths.
 This species of milkweed is native to North America and different than the butterfly bush, which is considered to be invasive in many parts of the country.
 Butterfly weed can reach from 1 to 3 feet tall, and dark green foliage provides a great backdrop to its clusters of vibrant yellow-orange flowers.
 Like other milkweeds, the butterfly bush is also a host plant to monarchs.

-Although these hardy, low-maintenance plants provide nectar to adult butterflies, they do not support caterpillars and cannot be considered a butterfly “host” plant.
+Although these hardy, low-maintenance plants provide nectar to adult butterflies, they do not support caterpillars and are not considered a host plant.
 If you are considering planting a butterfly bush, be sure to keep it contained in your yard and add native host plants such as milkweed, aster, and dill.

 The Miss Molly butterfly bush is a non-invasive variety with rods of fragrant crimson pink to red blooms.
 It is a favorite among monarch butterflies and hummingbirds alike, and thrives in hot climates.

 It may be called a weed, but the Joe-Pye weed is far from a garden nuisance.
 This plant produces clusters of light pink-purple flowers that emit a vanilla fragrance that are attractive to swallowtails and provide plenty of nectar.
 Growing in woodlands throughout the eastern half of North America, these tall-growing wildflowers can reach an impressive height of 12 feet.
 Joe-pye blooms from mid-summer throughout fall and is a perfect native garden addition for those who live in the eastern part of the U.S.